yukikitayama/leetcode-python/README.md

   understanding of a specific algorithms by picking the algorithm from LeetCode.
 - [company](https://github.com/yukikitayama/leetcode-python/tree/main/company) folder is a collection of the problems I solved with the higher frequency by company.
-- [math](https://github.com/yukikitayama/leetcode-python/tree/main/math) folder contains calculations to get solutions or to calculate complexity.
+- [math](https://github.com/yukikitayama/leetcode-python/tree/main/math) folder contains mathematical equations,
+  calculations and proof to get solutions or to calculate complexity.

 ## LeetCode